To play the media you will need to either update your browser to a recent version or update your Flash plugin.

 EastWest set out to capture the sound we have grown accustomed to in movies and on commercial recordings, and they succeeded.
 The sound of Hollywood Strings is lush, rich, powerful, and poignant.
 A product this detailed, thoughtful, well-recorded, and ambitious deserves to be heralded.
 Hollywood Strings is an extremely capable tool—it is up to you to make the most of it. — Electronic Musician (Editors Choice Award)

 ABOUT HOLLYWOOD STRINGS GOLD EDITION

 Hollywood Strings Gold Edition is 16-bit, with one mic positon (mid-tree, no divisi) and all articulations except bow change legato.
 Upgrades to the Hollywood Strings Diamond Edition will be effortless as all articulations are included in the Gold Edition, and can be done at any time.
-The Gold Edition is available for purchase via download, and available in DVD format.
+The Gold Edition is available for purchase via download.

 Multiple finger positions for all sections including open strings

 3 unique styles of legato interval sampling, including never-before-sampled bow change legato,